 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mizuno Corporation, headquartered in Japan, has set ambitious climate commitments despite not disclosing specific carbon emissions data.
-The company is committed to achieving net-zero greenhouse gas (GHG) emissions across all scopes by 2050.
-In the near term, Mizuno aims to reduce its absolute Scope 1 and 2 GHG emissions by approximately 50.4% by FY2030, using FY2018 as the baseline.
-Additionally, the company plans to cut Scope 3 emissions from purchased goods and services and the end-of-life treatment of sold products by about 58.1% per billion JPY value added within the same timeframe.
-Mizuno KG Ltd, a subsidiary, has also committed to a 42% reduction in Scope 1 and 2 emissions by 2030 from a 2022 base year, while also focusing on measuring and reducing its Scope 3 emissions.
-These targets align with the 1.5°C climate goal, demonstrating Mizuno's proactive approach to addressing climate change within the textiles, apparel, and footwear sector.
+Mizuno Corporation, headquartered in Japan, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
+Although specific emissions data for the most recent year is not available, the company has established clear reduction targets for the near future.
+Mizuno Corporation aims to reduce its absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by approximately 50.4% by FY2030, using FY2018 as the baseline year.
+Additionally, the company is committed to reducing Scope 3 emissions, specifically from purchased goods and services and the end-of-life treatment of sold products, by about 58.1% per billion JPY value added within the same timeframe.
+Mizuno KG Ltd, a subsidiary, has also set a target to reduce its Scope 1 and Scope 2 GHG emissions by about 42% by 2030, based on a 2022 baseline, while also focusing on measuring and reducing its Scope 3 emissions.
+Both entities are aligned with the Science Based Targets initiative (SBTi), committing to reductions consistent with limiting global warming to 1.5°C. These initiatives reflect Mizuno's dedication to sustainability and its proactive approach to addressing climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Mizuno is committed to some reduction initiatives we track.
+Mizuno is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.